Open-Acidification/Open-Acidification.github.io/_docs/12-pcb-assembly.md

 Then place on the female header on the PCB.
 Finally, put a CR1220 coin battery into the breakout board.

-## Attach the Atlas Scientific EZO pH breakout board
+## Attach the Atlas Scientific EZO pH Breakout Board

 Remove the electrically isolated EZO carrier board from the packaging, and attach the header as you did with the RTC breakout board.
 ![EZO pH packaging](/assets/images/EZO_pH_packaging.jpg)